 Education and training

-She then trained in Imperial College Healthcare NHS Trust and Royal Brompton Hospital.
+- Trained in Imperial College Healthcare NHS Trust and Royal Brompton Hospital

 - Mitral valve prolapse